HonoMi/vim_tag/README.md

     :Done
 ```

-Reset all the tags attached to the line.
+Remove all the tags attached to the line.
 ```
-    :Reset
+    :RemoveTags
 ```

 # 参考